-During times of conflict, it is important to have good communication with and around your children.
+During times of conflict, it’s important to have good communication with your children, as well as them.
 We’ll cover some positive parenting tips to help you get through conflict without causing further pain or distress for your children.

-This article will detail five positive parenting tips for parents to have healthy and effective communication around their children during times of conflict.
+This article will detail five positive parenting tips for parents to communicate healthily and effectively around their children during times of conflict.

 What may seem obvious sometimes really is the best advice.
-These positive parenting tips are here to remind you of what is most important and to help you to have great parent child communication during times when it can be the hardest to do.
+These positive parenting tips are here to remind you of what is most important and to help you have great parent-child communication during times when it can be the hardest to do.

 - Making your children the primary focus when conflict arises.

 - Effective and healthy communication with your children during conflicts.